Modern Slavery Statement

 Our compliance team is trained to assist our businesses in ensuring that modern slavery and human trafficking do not occur in our businesses or supply chains.

-All staff are expected to read and follow the Modern Slavery Policy and to familiarise themselves with our Modern Slavery Policy and the training materials provided.
+All staff are expected to read and follow the Modern Slavery Policy and to familiarise themselves with it.
 All employees are able to access the Modern Slavery Policy and our modern slavery training materials at any time.

 This helps to ensure that staff at all levels within each business are sufficiently aware of the likely indicators of modern slavery to help them identify possible instances and ensure that they know when and how to raise any concerns.